Wevel/ExperiarSoC/README.md

 - Make final version of art
 - Decide on probe values
 - Check for any remaining errors
+- Add stall signal if two wishbone masters read from the same slave at the same time

 # Could do
 - Misaligned architecture instructions